19hours/sg-statutes/Acts/Central Provident Fund Act.md

 (b) to surrender his approved annuity,

-if the member or his spouse, as the case may be, agrees to the creation of a charge on the immovable property owned by him or his spouse, to secure the payment to the Board of the minimum sum for any of the purposes mentioned in subsection (6C).
+if the member or his spouse, as the case may be, agrees to the creation of a charge on the immovable property owned by him or his spouse, to secure the payment to the Board of the minimum sum.

 [18/2009 wef 01/09/2009]

 [5/87; 39/2000]

+[Act 23 of 2012 wef 01/01/2013]

-(9A) Where a member and one or more related persons jointly own any immovable property of a value equal to or exceeding the minimum sum, the Board may permit the member —
+(9A) Where a member and one or more related persons jointly own any immovable property of a value equal to or exceeding the minimum sum, the Board may, on an application made before 1st January 2013, permit the member —

 (a) to withdraw the amount referred to in subsection (6C)(b) or part thereof from his account with an approved bank or his retirement account; or